OUCH Newsletter

 QQpass spyware Trojan variant

 As many as 100,000 Flash MP3 players, given away as prizes by McDonald in Japan, were found to be infected with a variant of the QQpass spyware Trojan horse program.
 The players were preloaded with ten songs and the malware.
-McDonald Japan has apologized, established a helpline to facilitate the recall of the infected MP3 players, and posted directions for cleaning infected PCs.
+McDonald Japan has apologized,

 More information: